mjeanroy/rest-assert/docs/03-http-status-assertions.md

 ### `isStatusOutOf`

-The most basic assertion: check that status code is strictly less than `start` value or strictly greater than `end` value.
+The most basic assertion: check that status code is strictly less than `start` expected or strictly greater than `end` expected.

 *Note: to improve readability, use this method if other provided assertions are not enough.*